 - The surgeon who performs your procedure

-- The anesthesiologist who works with the surgeon
+- The anesthesiologist

 - How long it takes to perform the service or how long it takes you to recover in the hospital

-- What kinds of medication you require
+- The kinds of medication or supplies you require